Last call for Neiman Marcus's eBay store

-SAN FRANCISCO (Reuters) - Luxury department store operator Neiman Marcus is shutting its eBay Inc store, a setback for the e-commerce company, which has been trying to lure large retailers to its online marketplace.
+SAN FRANCISCO, March 8 (Reuters) - Luxury department store operator Neiman Marcus is shutting its eBay Inc store, a setback for the e-commerce company, which has been trying to lure large retailers to its online marketplace.

 However, Neiman spokeswoman Ginger Reeder said on Friday that the company’s Last Call products will be sold exclusively through the Last Call website and in its physical stores in the future.